5 Common WebRTC WorkflowsNovember 23, 2021

 The Real-Time Streaming Protocol (RTSP) powers most IP cameras today, but these streams can only be viewed when repackaged into a playback-friendly alternative.
 WebRTC is the only route for preserving low latency, making RTSP to WebRTC another common workflow.

 This streaming architecture lends well to surveillance and remote monitoring solutions.
 For instance, the IoT medical provider Child Health Imprints relies on an RTSP to WebRTC workflow to achieve low-latency streaming for virtual healthcare capabilities.
 Their cloud-hosted appliance enables remote doctors to monitor babies on life support across the globe by streaming low-latency video from camera-enabled medical devices.
-Both Wowza Streaming Cloud and Wowza Streaming Engine support this capability.
+Both Wowza Video and Wowza Streaming Engine support this capability.

 WebRTC to HLS or DASH